ELBO-T2IAlign: A Generic ELBO-Based Method for Calibrating Pixel-level Text-Image Alignment in Diffusion Models: Method

 \subsection{Attention-Based Pixel-Text Alignment}

 In diffusion models, obtaining the exact $p_{\theta}(c_i|x_k)$ is intractable.
 Previous methods approximate it either by the estimated likelihood~\cite{li_your_2023,clark_text--image_2023} or by using the cross-attention map~\cite{wang_diffusion_2024,tang_what_2023}.
 In this paper, we approximate the rough pixel-text alignment $p_{\theta}(c_i|x_k)$ using the cross-attention map.
-Our method is applicable to all mainstream diffusion models since they all use attention mechanism~\cite{NIPS2017_3f5ee243} to condition $x$ on $c$~\cite{hertz_prompt--prompt_2022,tumanyan_plug-and-play_2023,rassin2023linguistic}.
-We collect cross-attention map $A$ by one forward propagation of $\epsilon_\theta(z_{t},t,c)$:
+Our method is applicable to all mainstream diffusion models since they all use attention mechanisms~\cite{NIPS2017_3f5ee243} to condition $x$ on $c$~\cite{hertz_prompt--prompt_2022,tumanyan_plug-and-play_2023,rassin2023linguistic}.
+For transformer-only diffusion models that rely on multi-modal self-attention (SD3, SD3.5, etc.), we split the whole attention map and categorize it into two groups: the text-image cross-attention map and the image-image self-attention map.
+We collect cross-attention map $A$ through one forward propagation of $\epsilon_\theta(z_{t},t,c)$: